benjaminspak/301-Days-Of-Code/log.md

 ### Day 102/301: 22nd April 2020
 learnt about generating random whole numbers and fractions done with lookupprofile code in javascript

+### Day 103/301: 23rd April 2020
+learnt about finding Current date and time on Servlet made a simple calculator using java servlet